 If you have a 401k plan, you likely have 401k questions that you should be able to ask your employer.
-If you’re not savvy about this type of account, here are 10 big 401k questions to ask 401k providers.
+If you’re not savvy about this type of account, find out 10 big 401k questions to ask 401k providers.

 A well-rounded investment lineup might include the following options: